Lab Diamond Color & Grading

 Understanding the Lab Diamond Color Grade and the IGI Scale

 Both natural and laboratory grown diamonds come in many shapes, sizes, and colors.
-Traditional white diamonds (which are actually clear) are especially popular.
-You can find these sparkly gems in necklaces, earrings, and rings (especially engagement rings).
+Traditional white diamonds (which are actually clear) are especially popular are also graded by its color, typically on a scale from D to Z. You can find these sparkly gems in necklaces, earrings, and rings (especially engagement rings).

 The International Gemological Institute (IGI) was established in 1975 and now has headquarters all over the world.
 IGI independently verifies lab diamonds, grading them according to a number of factors e.g. cut, clarity, color, and carat.